paulking230195/storytelling-/README.md

 Mr Sam doesn't drink alcohol because alcohol dehydrates the skin and in time, damages the skin.
 This can make someone older.

 Mr Sam eats healthy diets .
 He eats mostly fruits and vegetables because it helps prevent  premature aging of his skin.
-He rarely eat foods carbohydrates because it can accelerate aging.
+He rarely eat foods rich carbohydrates because it can accelerate aging.

 Mr Sam drinks plenty of water because it  helps in keeping him hydrated .